 Enthralled means to be captured or captivated by something.
 It is related to the word ‘thrall’ which means to be a prisoner and slave of something or someone, and ‘thraldom’ which is the state of being such a prisoner and slave.
 I chose it because it conveys the sense of falling in love with something beautiful, of being enamored, and also the sense of being a prisoner and slave.

-I am also the author of two novels, Knights of the Promise, and DragonBirth.
-You can find out more about them here: Novels
+I am also the creator of two fantasy worlds, Kaarathlon and Areaer, and several novels between them.
+You can find introductions to the worlds and more about the novels (including excerpts) here: Novels

 Note: I quote primarily from rough memory of multiple different translations of the Bible, so most of my quotations are not from any translation.
 (If you see a quote and you don’t know where it is from, feel free to contact me or ask in the comments, and I will provide a reference!)